Eating more high-fiber foods may make the occurrence of colorectal cancer less likely.

-Increase in the frequency of fiber-rich foods may help to halt the onset of colorectal cancer.
+High whole grain diets may help to halt the onset of colorectal cancer in women.

-Frequent consumption of red and processed meats may stimulate the development of nasopharyngeal cancer.
+Regular consumption of colorful fruits and vegetables may help hinder the development of colorectal cancer.